fcbond/ltdb/README.rst

 ::

-      * python 2.7, python 3, pydelphin, docutils, lxml
+      * python 3, pydelphin, docutils, lxml
       * Perl
       * SQLite3
       * Apache
       * LKB/Lisp        for db dump
       * xmlstarlet      for validating lisp

-We prefer that Sentence IDs are unique, if we see two sentences in the gold treebank with the same ID, we only store the first one.
+We store items as (profile, item-id) pairs, so Sentence IDs do not need to be unique.

 Only the new LKB-FOS (http://moin.delph-in.net/LkbFos) supports the new docstring comments.
 We assume it is installed in ``LKBFOS=~/delphin/lkb_fos/lkb.linux_x86_64``.